Tapiocaba/graph-theory-pokemon/README.md

-# pokemon-paper
+# Gotta Graph 'Em All: Graph Theory and Roaming Pokemon in SoulSilver
-math 22a final project; honestly just proud of this :)
+Math 22A final project;

 By Lisa Lin and Stella Lei